Cruz says he went on vacation amid storm 'to be a good dad'

-DALLAS (AP) — With Texas paralyzed by a winter storm, Sen. Ted Cruz took his family on vacation to Cancun, Mexico, drawing criticism from leaders in both parties and potentially damaging his political ambitions.
+DALLAS (AP) — Texas Sen. Ted Cruz took his family on vacation to Cancun, Mexico, this week as his home state was paralyzed by a deadly winter storm, drawing criticism from leaders in both parties and potentially damaging his political ambitions.

-In a statement on Thursday, Cruz said he was returning to Texas.
-He said he accompanied his family to Mexico a day earlier after his daughters asked to go on a trip with friends, given that school was canceled for the week.
+In a statement on Thursday, the Republican senator said he was returning to Texas.
+He accompanied his family to Mexico a day earlier, he said, only after his daughters asked to go on a trip with friends, given that school was canceled for the week.

-“Wanting to be a good dad, I flew down with them last night and am flying back this afternoon,” Cruz said.
+“Wanting to be a good dad, I flew down with them last night and am flying back this afternoon,” Cruz wrote.

 “My staff and I are in constant communication with state and local leaders to get to the bottom of what happened in Texas,” he continued.
 “We want our power back, our water on, and our homes warm.”

-Cruz addressed his travels only hours after The Associated Press and other media outlets reported that he had traveled to Cancun on Wednesday, with hundreds of thousands of Texans still grappling with the fallout of a winter storm that crippled the state's power grid and killed more than three dozen people, some while trying to keep warm.
+Cruz addressed his travels only hours after The Associated Press and other media outlets reported that he had traveled to Cancun on Wednesday, with hundreds of thousands of Texans still grappling with the fallout of a winter storm that crippled the state's power grid.

 More recently, he emerged as a leader in former President Donald Trump's push to overturn the results of the November election.
 Billboards calling for his resignation stood along Texas highways earlier in the month.